mdelventhal/econphd-codecamp/README.md

 #### For Windows

- 1. Visit [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/) and download the installer for the latest version of Git.
+ 1. Visit [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/) and download the installer for the latest version.
 (As of last edit, [https://www.python.org/ftp/python/3.13.4/python-3.13.4-amd64.exe](3.13.4).)

  2. Run the installer.